Dual-degree master's programs

 - Ecology and Evolutionary Biology

 Rackham Graduate School guidelines allow dual-degree students to double count one-sixth of the total credits normally required to complete both programs.
-Contact the Office of Academic Programs for more information.

-How to qualify for a dual degree
+How to apply for a dual degree

 For more information on pursuing a dual-degree program, please contact the Office of Academic Programs (OAP).